LeoAlexandrov/Cms/README.md

 #### External authorization

 Presently, CMS uses only external authorization.
 Google, Microsoft, Github, and StackOverflow are currently supported.
 It is easier to create a Github OAuth app for the first time.
-Click your profile icon at the top-right, select `Settings`, select `Developer settings` (at the very bottom), then `OAuth App`, and finally click `New OAuth App`.
+Click your Github profile icon at the top-right, select `Settings`, select `Developer settings` (at the very bottom), then `OAuth App`, and finally click `New OAuth App`.

 In the form that appears, set the following fields: